strapi/documentation/docs/developer-docs/latest/development/typescript.md

 New plugins can be generated following the [plugins development documentation](/developer-docs/latest/development/plugins-development.md).
 There are 2 important distinctions for TypeScript applications:

-- After creating the plugin, run `yarn install` or `npm run install` in the plugin directory `src/admin/plugins/[my-plugin-name]` to install the dependencies for the plugin.
+- After creating the plugin, run `yarn` or `npm run install` in the plugin directory `src/admin/plugins/[my-plugin-name]` to install the dependencies for the plugin.
 - Run `yarn build` or `npm run build` in the plugin directory `src/admin/plugins/[my-plugin-name]` to build the admin panel including the plugin.

 ::: note